Best Home Loan Interest Rates in Dubai & UAE for Expats 2021

-The Equated Monthly Installment (EMI) of the loan amount mainly comprises of interest and principal portion.
+The Equated Monthly Installment (EMI) of the loan amount mainly comprises interest and principal portions.
 As a result, EMI = principal amount + interest paid for the total loan amount.

 What are the criteria for home loan?

-For obtaining home loan in UAE, minimum monthly salary is required to be AED 15,000.
+The minimum salary for a home loan in Dubai should be at least AED 15,000 monthly.
 The status of employment should either be self-employed or salaried.
 Home loans can be acquired by resident expatriates as well as UAE Nationals.

 Which is the best bank for home loan?

-Abu Dhabi Islamic Bank (ADIB) is the best bank for home loan in UAE.
+Abu Dhabi Islamic Bank (ADIB) is the best bank for a home loans in UAE.
 In alliance with DAMAC properties, ADIB is providing some of the very best mortgage plans in UAE.

 Which bank is offering lowest interest rate on home loan?

 First Abu Dhabi Bank (FAB) provides the lowest interest rate on home loan in UAE.
-FAB provides a flat annual interest rate of 2.99% for individuals seeking home loan in UAE.
-The loan is applicable for under construction, completed property or for the purpose of transferring a current loan.
+FAB provides a flat annual interest rate of 2.99% for individuals seeking a home loans in the UAE.
+The loan is applicable for under construction, completed property, or for the purpose of transferring a current loan.